Board member vacancies

 The key responsibilities of NC3Rs Board members are to:

-- Attend and actively contribute to Board meetings, major NC3Rs events and, where appropriate, chair NC3Rs Funding Panels or working groups and accompany NC3Rs staff to Grant holder meetings.
+- Attend and actively contribute to Board meetings, major NC3Rs events, where appropriate, chair NC3Rs Funding Panels or working groups and accompany NC3Rs staff to Grant holder visits

 Applicants will need to meet the following essential criteria: